Grokzen/pykwalify/README.md

 ## How to install

+Note: It is recomended allways to use a virtual-enviroment when using pyKwalify

 1. Download the release you want to install from a tag, latest stable build or the dev branch.
 2. Run "pip install pykwalify-x.x.x.tar.gz"
 3. To use pykwalify run "pykwalify" in your terminal